-Whenever a new statistical or supervisory regulatory framework is introduced or an existing one is updated, banks are expected to independently interpret the framework, extract data from their internal systems and then transform the data to obtain the final figure required by the regulation.
-However, it is not always easy for banks to determine which source data to use and how to correctly process it.
+Currently, whenever a new statistical, prudential, or resolution regulatory framework is introduced or an existing one is updated, banks are expected to independently interpret the framework, extract data from their internal systems, and then transform the data to obtain the final figure required by the regulation.
+The BIRD offers an integrated dictionary with a redundancy-free input, where the concepts are identified and described once.
+This feature makes it less burdensome for banks to determine which source data to use and how to correctly process it.

 Differences in how banks interpret specific regulations can have a negative impact on the quality of their output data and make it more difficult to compare different banks’ data.
-It is also costly and time-consuming for each bank to study new or revised legal acts separately, therefore cooperation between banks can bring significant efficiency gains.
+It is also costly and time-consuming for each bank to study new or revised legal acts separately.

 How can banks use the BIRD?

 The purpose of the BIRD is to provide a service to banks.
 The BIRD is a “public good” and therefore it is freely available to banks and all interested parties, such as software vendors that develop application packages for financial reporting.
 The adoption of the BIRD by banks is completely voluntary.
 It can be used to obtain additional documentation (related to regulations and guidelines) or as an “active dictionary” for procedures developed internally by banks.

 The BIRD represents an “input approach” as it is not limited to the regulatory reporting requirements (i.e., the output) and it also covers the data stored in banks’ internal IT systems (i.e., the input).

 - The Logical Data Model (LDM) is a highly normalised data model.
 It describes the business domain, i.e., the information (metadata), and the logical relationships of that data that are relevant for fulfilling the reporting requirements.
 The LDM semantically underpins the other BIRD components.

 - (Enriched) Logical Data Model (ELDM)